Laccadive Sea

-Thiruvananthapuram, Tuticorin, Colombo, and Malé are the major cities on the shore of the Laccadive Sea.
+Thiruvananthapuram, Tuticorin, Colombo, Negombo and Malé are the major cities on the shore of the Laccadive Sea.
 Kanyakumari, the southernmost tip of peninsular India, also borders this sea.

-Extent
+It is named for the Laccadive Islands located in the northwest portion of the sea.

+Geography

 The International Hydrographic Organization defines the limits of the Laccadive Sea as follows:

 On the West.
 A line running from Sadashivgad Lt. on West Coast of India (14°48′N 74°07′E) to Corah Divh (13°42′N 72°10′E) and thence down the West side of the Laccadive and Maldive Archipelagos to the most Southerly point of Addu Atoll in the Maldives.

 On the South.
 A line running from Dondra Head in Sri Lanka to the most Southerly point of Addu Atoll.

 On the East.
 The West coasts of Sri Lanka and India.

 On the Northeast.
 Adams Bridge (between India and Sri Lanka).

-Hydrology

 Water temperature is rather constant through the year, averaging 26–28 °C in summer and 25 °C in winter.
 Salinity is 34‰ (parts per thousand) in the center and northern part and up to 35.5‰ in the south.
-The coasts are sandy but the deeper parts are covered in silt.
+The coasts are sandy and the deeper parts covered in silt.
 There are numerous coral reefs in the sea, such as the Lakshadweep islands which are made up of atolls and contain 105 coral species.